Kevinpgalligan/ka/README.md

 Units have higher precedence than division, so `5/4 m` is parsed the same as `5 / (4 m)`.
 The solution is to write `(5/4)m`.

 #### How does this compare to other calculator languages?
 [Frink](https://frinklang.org/) is Turing-complete, has configurable units, has many more features than ka, and has a cool grammar.
 On the other hand, it's closed-source, it has expanded way beyond the scope of a simple calculator, and it has a slow start-up time, which makes it unsuitable for my purposes.

 It's worth commenting a bit more on the grammar.
 Frink basically represents all units as variables.
 This means that the variable namespace is full of unit names, and it's possible for units to be overwritten accidentally.
 The good thing is that, coupled with the Frink grammar's support for implicit multiplication, you can write nice things like `1 m/s` and it's interpreted as you would expect (the number 1, multiplied by metres, divided by seconds; this gives 1 metre per second).
 But if you write `4m / 2m` you get `2m^2`.
 There are design trade-offs when incorporating units into the grammar of a computer language and I don't think there's a perfect solution.

 [Qalculate!](https://qalculate.github.io/) seems awesome and has bucketfuls of features!
 On the other hand, it's a massive project written in C++, while ka consists of 1000 lines of Python code.
 Units in Qalculate! behave similarly to variables, except you can't overwrite them because it doesn't support variable assignment.
 And it has implicit multiplication, so you can write `1m/s` without the drawbacks of Frink.
 It also handles the `4m / 2m` case sensibly, somehow.

-If I had known that Qalculate! existed, I probably wouldn't have bothered to create ka, but I only discovered Qalculate! when I went to check whether the name 'qalc' was already in use.
+[F#](https://fsharpforfunandprofit.com/posts/units-of-measure/) is an example of a "real" programming language with cool unit features, but it's not suitable as a calculator.

 ## Contributing
 Contributions are welcome, whether they be bug fixes or documentation or anything at all!
 Note that I don't intend to make any major additions to the core language, since for the purposes of a calculator it's reasonably complete.
 That means I don't plan to make it Turing-complete.